YMCA in South Australia: General Secretaries and CEO's

 Trevor Cleland.
 Was promoted from accountant to CEO with limited success.
-This created a crisis which inspired the recruitment to the board of some former Y members high in the corporate world who could use there expertise to review the organisation.
+This created a crisis which inspired the recruitment to the board of some former "Y" members high in the corporate world who could use their expertise to review the organisation.
 Clive Armour (CEO of ETSA) Colin Williamson (CEO of Strategic Resources Consulting).
 A restructure of the organisation and shaking off the old Methodist mentality about paying people for their 'calling'.
 The board upped the salary offering from $19,000 to $52,000 and went to market for a new CEO.

-Rob Dowling 1990? - 2003.
-Dowling came from Carclew Performing Arts and became our first leaders called a CEO as the others were titled General Secretaries.
-Dowling was a transformational leader and kept all the Y programmes running at a high level and established a Registered Training Organisation running certificate course out of the Flinders Street headquarters.
-With the Flinders Street property becoming outdated and run down Dowling sought to redevelop site..
-A 12-story, strata titled building with the Y having some floors and selling off others.
+Rob Dowling c.
+1990–2003.
+Dowling came from Carclew Performing Arts and became their first leaders to be called a CEO rather than General Secretary.
+Dowling was a transformational leader and kept all the "Y" programmes running at a high level and established a Registered Training Organisation running certificate course out of the Flinders Street headquarters.
+With the Flinders Street property becoming outdated and run down Dowling sought to redevelop the site.
+A 12-storey, strata titled building, with the "Y" having some floors and selling off others.
 Plans were drawn by Woodhead Australia and funding partners sought.
-Brilliant idea but the board was not able to pull it off.
-The Flinders' Street property was then sold as cost of fire compliance and the age of the building proved uneconomical to refurbish.
-Closing the residential wing affected the organisations cash flow.
-Dowling sought to purchase another building, an old bank, but not supported by the Board.
+The scheme was not successful, and the Flinders Street property was then sold as cost of fire compliance and the age of the building proved uneconomical to refurbish.
+Closing the residential wing affected the organisation's cash flow.
+Dowling sought to purchase another building, an old bank, but was not supported by the Board.
 Dowling left to undertake teaching and research at Flinders University before retirement to the Adelaide hills.

 Dave Bedson: Held the position for a short time.